 During the year, dance students have the opportunity to showcase their skills through dance performances at our dance/drama showcase, Wakakirri Secondary Challenge, Catholic Performing Arts and Presentation Nights, all where they perform both group and solo routines, demonstrating how the boys at Trinity can dance!

 Further to this, we offer dance as an elective (forming part of the curriculum) for the boys who would like to take their dance skills to the next level.
-Through this pathway the boys learn about musicality, choreography, dance evolution and human movement, to name few.
+Through this pathway the boys learn about musicality, choreography, dance evolution and human movement, to name a few.
 Furthermore, in 2019 we offered dance as an ATAR subject for the first time, being the first PSA school to do so.